-It might seem that Cliveden is only responsible for stewardship of the property inside the walls and fences but, like any property owner in Philadelphia, Cliveden also has to take care of the sidewalks surrounding the property.
-Three of the four sidewalks surrounding the property are modern concrete, but the Johnson Street sidewalk is paved with brick laid in a herringbone pattern, likely laid when Johnson Street was built.
-A century earlier, Benjamin Chew (1722-1810) was the recorder for the city and jointly published a notice in the Pennsylvania Gazette alerting property owners to their responsibilities for the “footways and gutters of their respective fronts.”
-(Click here to read the original document.)
-The notice reads:
+It might seem that Cliveden is only responsible for the property inside the fence but, like any property owner in Philadelphia, Cliveden also has to take care of the sidewalks.
+Three of the four sidewalks surrounding the property are modern concrete, but the Johnson Street sidewalk is the original circa 1859 herringbone pattern brick sidewalk laid when Johnson Street was built.
+A century earlier, Benjamin Chew, Sr. (1722-1810) was the recorder for the city and jointly published a notice specifically about sidewalk care.

 Philadelphia City, November 1, 1769